Designing Data-Intensive Applications: reading notes, part 2

 Leaderless replication

 Leaderless replication is not multi-leader replication with only leaders (like one of the examples of multi-leader setups).
 There is no concept of any leader node replicating data to followers.
-Instead, write request are sent altogether to all nodes, either by the client itself or by a coordinator gateway node.
+Instead, write requests are sent altogether to all nodes, either by the client itself or by a coordinator gateway node.
 Read requests are also sent to all nodes.
 In case of conflicts, the reader retains the most up-to-date record, e.g. with the highest version number.

 Catch-up mechanisms